biggerpicagency/traditional-boilerplate/README.md

 * **live browser reloading**
 * ability to build ready application in different environments such as local, staging & production
 * based on **Grunt** and **Bower**
-* works best with continuous integration/continuous delivery application such as **Jenkins**

 ## Discover